ErikBigDev/JNSoundboard/README.md

 Features:
 * Can play MP3, WAV, WMA, M4A, and AC3 audio files
 * Play sounds through any sound device (speakers, virtual audio cable, etc.)
+* Adjust the volume of all sounds(global)
-* Microphone loopback (loops microphone sound through playback device)
+* Microphone loopback (loops microphone sound through playback device)(might not be working)
 * Add, edit, remove, and clear hotkeys
 * Can play a random sound out of multiple (just select multiple files when adding a hotkey)
 * Restrict hotkey so that the hotkey is only played when a certain window is in the foreground